Computer Forensics and Data Analysis

 Copy large number of files (from a list) to a new destination

-"DIR"ectory listing program for forensic use
+"DIR"ectory listing program for forensic use.
+Shows ADS, and hidden files.

 Hash/SHA1 of 'X' sectors (or a file) of 'A' character--simulating